New Low Cost, same High-Quality Education

 **Rates listed are PER CREDIT HOUR, unless otherwise noted.

-*Military rates apply to active duty military and their spouses, guard members, reservist and DoD civilians who are taking undergraduate or graduate courses.
+*Military rates apply to active duty military, guard members, reservists, and their spouses.
+Military rates are also offered to DoD civilians who are taking undergraduate or graduate courses.

 Southwestern College provides a variety of tuition payment arrangements.
 It is important that students communicate with our staff early to ensure appropriate paperwork is submitted in a timely manner as payment arrangements are required prior to the start of class.

-Employer Reimbursement If your employer offers company reimbursement, Southwestern College can bill your company directly.
+If your employer offers tuition benefits, Southwestern College can bill your company directly.
 We will require a letter from your employer (on company letterhead) prior to your first class.
 The letter must state what tuition benefits are available to you, and where we send the invoice.
 If for any reason your employer does not pay for the tuition and fee charges, the student is responsible for full payment.

 Financial Aid is available for students who qualify.
 You must complete the Free Application for Federal Student Aid (FAFSA) and all other required documents to apply for federal student loans and grants.
 Financial Aid counselors are available to assist you with your questions.

-Payment Plans For those who are unable to pay tuition in full prior to class start date, Southwestern offers a payment plan options.
-A $30/semester nonrefundable fee will be assessed for all payment plans.
+For those who are unable to pay tuition in full prior to class start date, Southwestern offers payment plan options.
+A $15/semester nonrefundable fee will be assessed for all payment plans.
 The standard payment plan allows payment over 5 months in the fall and spring semesters, and over 3 months in the summer semester.
 Students activate the payment plans through their Self-Service account.